-Although we may not spend as much time in the garden or allotment in the winter as we do during the summer, it doesn’t mean that you shouldn’t be accommodating to you animal guests.
-It’s important to take steps to look after the wildlife that may come across your garden to help them survive the harsher weathers.
+Although we may not spend as much time in the garden or allotment in the winter as we do during the summer, it doesn’t mean that you shouldn’t be accommodating to you, animal guests.
+It’s important to take steps to look after the wildlife that may come across your garden to help them survive the harsher weather.
 Fortunately, garden plant retailer Dobies have provided some suggestions as to how we can help:

 Helping Weak Hedgehogs

 One way that you can help weak hedgehogs is to leave out a dish of water in your garden.
 This prevents them from getting dehydrated when their water sources might have iced over.
-To feed hedgehogs and keep their energy up, you could also leave out meat-based dog or cat food which will help fatten them up for wintertime.
+To feed hedgehogs and keep their energy up, you could also leave out the meat-based dog or cat food which will help fatten them up for wintertime.

 Bonfire night can also be hazardous for these creatures.
 Make sure that you check your piles of wood and twigs for hedgehogs before lighting your fire.

 A lot of keen gardeners and homeowners enjoy looking after chickens for fresh produce.
 With frostbite and heavy rain, winter can prove troublesome for these animals.
 There are things that you can do to make sure your chickens are as healthy as they can be:

 - Check for leaks in your coop – you can repair any holes with plywood, or if it is time for a new coop, purchase from garden retailers such as Dobies.

 - Insulate windows well in order to capture heat during the day and keep the coop warmer for longer when the dark nights arrive.